ShadowBL1TZ-Official/RobloxAltGen/README.md

 2. Install the necessary dependencies by running `pip install -r requirements.txt`.
 3. Run the main script using `python main.py`.
 4. Edit main.py to the directory of the repository
+5. Make sure everything from requirements.txt, If something is not installed you can manually install it by copying the name and putting this command `pip install (paste here and remove parentacies)`

 ## Usage